Neamur/pdf-shenanigans/readme.md

 - [ ] windows app with either QT, Tinker, or Briefcase
 - [ ] compiled app for cli with Pyinstaller or Click.
 - [simple article showing various packaging libraries](https://www.blog.pythonlibrary.org/2021/05/27/pyinstaller-how-to-turn-your-python-code-into-an-exe-on-windows/). this article focuses on Pyinstaller.
+- update: [04/05/2025] so the compile cli command needs --collect-all readchar for the program to properly compile in linux for the merger script. the collect all command is to copy the metadata properly.

+- [ ] merger is now a stanalone application for linux.

+    `pyinstaller -D -F --collect-all readchar -n merger "scritp.py"``

+to add the program to your user and allow systemwide usage only for that user.
+- cp /path/to/your/pdfnumbering ~/.local/bin/
+- source ~/.bashrc

+## package versions (requirement.txt)
+PyPDF4==1.27.0
+pypdf==4.2.0
+rich==13.7.1
+inquirer==3.2.4
+pdfnumbering==0.1.1
+readchar===4.0.6